-Less than a 10-minute stroll from the sandy shores of Seminyak and Bali’s best restaurants and shops is the serene and pristine Seminyak Seagrass Villa, where visitors lap up the luxury in their private pool villa amid tranquil surrounds.
+Less than a 10-minute stroll from the sandy shores of Seminyak and Bali’s best restaurants and shops is the serene and pristine Seminyak Seagrass Villa, where visitors lap up in their private pool villa amid tranquil surrounds.
 A quiet and traditionally-styled Balinese retreat, Seminyak Seagrass Villa still manages to harmoniously blend in with the lively and modern neighbourhood of Seminyak.

-- Rooms: Four bedrooms and bunk room
+- Rooms: Four bedrooms with double beds and a bunk bed

 - Standard occupancy: Eight people

 - Maximum occupancy: 12 people (eight adults and four kids under 14 years old)